Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 The Bitcoin Connection

-This technology first gained widespread attention through Bitcoin.
+Historically, this technology first gained widespread attention through Bitcoin.

 Then, Bitcoin became the first successful major use of blockchain technology.